yjimk/mailgun-go/README.md

 **NOTE for go dep users**

 Using version 3 of the mailgun-go library with go dep currently results in the following error

 ```
-"github.com/mailgun/mailgun-go/v4/events", which contains malformed code: no package exists at ...
+"github.com/yjimk/mailgun-go/v4/events", which contains malformed code: no package exists at ...
 ```

 This is a known bug in go dep.
 You can follow the PR to fix this bug [here](https://github.com/golang/dep/pull/1963) Until this bug is fixed, the best way to use version 3 of the mailgun-go library is to use the golang community supported [golang modules](https://github.com/golang/go/wiki/Modules).

 ## Testing

-*WARNING* - running the tests will cost you money!
+_WARNING_ - running the tests will cost you money!

 To run the tests various environment variables must be set.
 These are:

-* `MG_DOMAIN` is the domain name - this is a value registered in the Mailgun admin interface.
+- `MG_DOMAIN` is the domain name - this is a value registered in the Mailgun admin interface.
-* `MG_PUBLIC_API_KEY` is the Public Validation API key - you can get this value from the Mailgun [security page](https://app.mailgun.com/app/account/security)
+- `MG_PUBLIC_API_KEY` is the Public Validation API key - you can get this value from the Mailgun [security page](https://app.mailgun.com/app/account/security)
-* `MG_API_KEY` is the Private API key - you can get this value from the Mailgun [security page](https://app.mailgun.com/app/account/security)
+- `MG_API_KEY` is the Private API key - you can get this value from the Mailgun [security page](https://app.mailgun.com/app/account/security)
-* `MG_EMAIL_TO` is the email address used in various sending tests.
+- `MG_EMAIL_TO` is the email address used in various sending tests.

 and finally

-* `MG_SPEND_MONEY` if this value is set the part of the test that use the API to actually send email will be run - be aware *this will count on your quota* and *this _will_ cost you money*.
+- `MG_SPEND_MONEY` if this value is set the part of the test that use the API to actually send email will be run - be aware _this will count on your quota_ and _this *will* cost you money_.

 The code is released under a 3-clause BSD license.
 See the LICENSE file for more information.